-We won't be switching the business off over the Christmas and New Year period - it's usually a very busy time for us.
+We won't be switching off over the Christmas and New Year period - it's usually a very busy time for us.
 Our team will be hard at work over the holiday break assisting our family clients.

 So Relax - we are here ready to assist you through the holiday season.

 The holiday period can be filled with family, laughter, food, and celebrations - a wonderful opportunity to have extra time with your elderly relatives.
 But the time can be spent rushing to find presents, worrying about expenses and getting your family around to visit all of your relatives.
 It’s your presence during the holidays that your elderly parents and relatives will cherish dearly.